Dev-In-A-Box-Solutions/.github/profile/README.md

 ### TokenEvaluator.Net
 [TokenEvaluator.Net](https://github.com/Dev-In-A-Box-Solutions/TokenEvaluator.Net) is a utility to analyze text based on the token count/length.
 It uses AI provider's 'tiktoken' file for this purpose.
 This tool is essential for developers and users who need to manage and optimize their usage of AI services.

-## Getting Started

-Check out our [Getting Started](https://github.com/Dev-In-A-Box-Solutions/.github/wiki/Getting-Started) guide for more information on how to use our products.

 ## Contributing
 We welcome contributions from the community.
 Please check out our [Contributing Guide](https://github.com/Dev-In-A-Box-Solutions/.github/wiki/Contributing) for guidelines about how to proceed.